run-ai/docs/docs/admin/integration/clearml.md

 ### Preparations

-To prepare a Run:AI Project and a ClearML Queue do the following:
+To prepare a Run:ai Project and a ClearML Queue do the following:

 * In ClearML, create a queue named `runai-clearml`.
-* In Run:AI, create a project named `clearml`.
+* In Run:ai, create a project named `clearml`.
 This will create a namespace called `runai-clearml`
 * Associate the queue and the project by running:

 ``` bash